Anna Graber Anna Graber, 1969, lives and works in Zurich/CH and works as a freelance artist, researcher and photographer. www.cafe-des-visions.ch

 Claudia Grimm runs the Kunstraum OSTGLEIS in Ostermundigen, is a member of Visarte Switzerland and a member of the Performance-Art- Network-Switzerland (PANCH).

 Britta-Liv Müller.
-Lives and works in Wädenswil and Zurich. http://www.brittalivmueller.ch
+Lives and works in Wädenswil and Zurich/CH. http://www.brittalivmueller.ch

 „My works move in the field of contrasting creation and dissolution, playing with the boundaries of subjective perception and giving form to the invisible.
 In doing so, I alienate processes or familiar materials and make them newly perceptible.
 In my performances and installations I condense personal and social experiences and processes and make them „readable“ anew in ritual gestures”.
 Britta-Liv Müler